 Where does innovation come from?
 At H&Mbeyond., it’s all about seeing opportunities where no one else can and exploring the unknown.
 By connecting to innovators and empowering through the design process and co-creation, Oliver and his team work to develop solutions with customer value that make an impact both for H&M Group and the innovators.
 Here are Oliver’s three golden rules for innovation:

 Research to see into the future

 Research is a fundamental building block when it comes to idea development.
 It guides numerous decisions and it’s a fast way of finding out where opportunities lie.
-“By looking into the future and gathering research and data, we can see if there are potentials or threats on the horizon,” explained Oliver.
+“By looking into the future of fashion and gathering research and data, we can see if there are potentials or threats on the horizon,” explained Oliver.
 “We start with a problem and we use research to try to understand if this is something we need to solve as H&M or that we want to solve – and that’s when the magic happens.”